Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \textbf{Queue:} The queue may have multiple unplanned agents.
 Thus, it is a hyper-parameter to decide which agent to plan next.
 We choose to use a stack, yielding DFS ordering.

-\textbf{findBestPath($a_k, A_{plan}, \parameter{~|~m, C}$):} An agent has multiple options when trying to pick the next path.
+\textbf{findBestPath($a_k, A_{plan} \parameter{~|~m, C}$):} An agent has multiple options when trying to pick the next path.
 Such paths are defined differently for PIBT and EPIBT.
 For PIBT~\cite{okumura2022priority}, a tentative path is valid if it does not collide with the tentative paths of the other planned agents (i.e., agents in $A_{plan}$).
 For EPIBT, a tentative path is valid if it does not collide with the tentative paths of higher priority agents that obtained a new tentative path in the current call.

 In our experiments, to capture this parameterization, we vary a hyper-parameter \emph{Find Path Mode} $m \in \{\text{PIBT}, \text{EPIBT}\}$.
-We also have a parameter $C$ that controls the maximum number of agents each agent can reach.
+We also have a parameter $C$ that controls the maximum number of agents each agent can bump into.
 For PIBT and EPIBT, $C = 1$, while for MD-PIBT, $C \in \mathbb{Z}^+$.
 A valid path shall only collide with at most $C$ other agents.
-We highlight that these are just hyper-parameters we choose (hence highlighted in red) and that other versions of findBestPath are possible (e.g., outputted by a ML policy).
+We highlight that these are just hyper-parameters we choose and that other versions of \texttt{findBestPath} are possible.
 Appendix~\ref{appen:add-algo} shows our implementation of \texttt{findBestPath}.

-\textbf{fallToSafePath($a_k \parameter{~|~R}$):} Agents can choose when to fall to their safe path or not.
-Our implementation sets a maximum replan limit $R$ and have each $a_k$ attempt at most $R$ times before choosing their safe path.
+\textbf{fallToSafePath($a_k \parameter{~|~R}$):} Agents can choose when to fall to their safe paths.
+We use a maximum replan limit $R$ and have each $a_k$ attempt at most $R$ times before choosing its safe path.
 Without $R$, it is possible to bump into an agent an exponential number of times.

-\textbf{chooseParent($a_k$):} When $a_k$ cannot find a path, it needs to pick a parent to replan.
+\textbf{chooseParent($a_k$):} When $a_k$ cannot find a path, it needs to choose a parent to replan.
 Note that the picked parent's descendant agents will be cleared when it replans.
 Thus, we pick the most recently added parent as that should have fewer descendants than other parents.